freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1962.1

-Add a new message at the top. `feat: add .gitignore and sample.env`.
-Make sure there's at least one empty line between it and the next message.
+Add a new message at the very top of the file, `feat: add .gitignore and sample.env`.
 When you are done, save and exit the file.

 #### HINTS